Why Do Teams Play a High Defensive Line? The Tactic Explained

-Everyone says the high defensive line is beaten by pace in behind.
+Why do teams play a high defensive line?
+Everyone says it's beaten by pace in behind.
 The match data says we've spent a decade blaming the wrong thing entirely.

 The 22nd minute at Villa Park, October 2020, and Liverpool’s high defensive line is about to become the most replayed cautionary tale of the modern game.
 Aston Villa already lead the reigning champions 1-0.
 Jack Grealish drops into the left half-space, lifts his head, and clips a ball over the top before a single Liverpool player closes him down.
 Ollie Watkins, timing his run off the last shoulder, is gone.
 Joe Gomez and Joël Matip turn and chase a man they will not catch.
 Adrián, deputising for the injured Alisson, comes and misses.
 2-0.
 It finishes 7-2.